myeh98/myeh98.github.io/Investing.md

 5% US Bonds / T-bills

 5% Cash (what happens if the stock market crashes by 30% again, BUY BUY BUY RIGHT NOW)

+## You said "Index Funds", should I buy ETFs or Mutual Funds?

+Personally, I prefer mutual funds.
+Some economists are worried that there's an ETF bubble (Shoutout to Prof Bogan).

+I am less worried about a bubble but essentially an ETF is supposed to mimic a mutual fund exactly.
+The slight advantage of an ETF is you get immediate liquidiy - if you wake up at 11am EST and you go OH NO TECH STOCKS ARE GOING TO PLUMMET RIGHT NOW, you can sell your position immediately with an ETF.
+You have to wait for end of business hours for a mutual fund.
+The slight disadvantage is with an ETF that you don't actually own an underlying asset.
+A stock means you own a piece of a company so if Macy's goes bankrupt and liquidates, you as a stock holder are entitled to some of that value.
+If Macy's liquidates and you hold a Macy's ETF, you don't own anything tough luck.
+Personally, I feel more comfortable with owning a piece of a "real" asset knowing that I am not smart enough to predict the suddent plunge in the stock market intra-day to make a meaningful difference.

+(Stock market crashes are almost always occur across multiple days.
+The coronavirus crash dropped 30% over like 2 weeks, not 1 day.
+There are stock market shock short-circuits that prevent the entire stock market from dropping more than 5%?
+8%? in a day).

 # Final Rant Against Robinhood